 - Infection: Infection following surgery is rare.
 If an area does become infected, it can be controlled by oral antibiotics.

 - Nerve Damage: Rarely, your skin cancer may be located around a small nerve.
 If this does happen, the skin surrounding your surgery may be numb.
 In rare cases, your skin cancer may surround a nerve which leads to a muscle.
-If this nerve is damaged, movement of this muscle may be permanently impaired.
+If this nerve is damaged, movement of this muscle may be impaired.

 - Recurrence: Mohs surgery offers the highest cure rate of all skin cancer treatments.
 Medicine is, however, an imperfect science.
 Rarely, a tumor may reappear within the treated area.